Archival Foam Tape

 The Final Build: Framing Your Artwork

 I believe a painting is truly finished only when it is framed.
 While aesthetic tastes are personal, the frame serves as the essential bridge between the artwork and the environment it inhabits.
 Selecting a frame is a highly satisfying part of the process—it allows you to calibrate the size, color, and design to the specific dynamics of your room, creating a fully personalized experience.
+The basic setup shown above is simple and effective to “float” the artwork and protect the painted surface.

 Technical Specifications for Baltic Birch